 With the multiple TDM inputs and outputs available, a 768x768 time code router can be constructed simply by inter-connecting TDM connections.
 A system with only one input card and one output card is shown in Figure 4-6.
 A larger system consisting of multiple input and output cards for a 288x288 configuration is shown in Figure 4-7.
-For systems beyond 768x768, a 3000ADMX-16X16 crosspoint must be utilized.
+For systems beyond 768x768, an EMR-ADMX-16X16/3000ADMX-16X16 crosspoint must be utilized.